-- Six years of data will be used for the calculation.
+- Calculation is performed for each resource seasonally and for each historical year.
+QCC will be assigned to each resource for the entire Binding Season. - Six years of data will be used for the calculation.
 The worst performing Winter Season and the worst performing Summer Season will be removed from the calculations, allowing for a five-year average. - Only forced outages or derates occurring during CCHs will be used to calculate QCC.
-Outages during hours that are not deemed to be capacity critical will not negatively impact QCC. - All years (of the five years) will have equal weighting. - Outside of Management Control outages as reported under NERC GADS Appendix K (or equivalent) will be excluded from the calculation. - For Participants relying on resource specific transactions external to the FS Program, those Qualified Resources will follow the same QCC calculation for thermal resources and the Participant will be responsible to make sure the information is provided to the PO. - The PO will break out each event by hour.
+Outages during hours that are not deemed to be capacity critical will not negatively impact QCC. - All years (of the five years) will have equal weighting. - Outside of Management Control outages as reported under NERC GADS Appendix K7 (or equivalent) will be excluded from the calculation. - For Participants relying on resource specific transactions external to the FS Program, those Qualified Resources will follow the same QCC calculation for thermal resources and the Participant will be responsible to make sure the information is provided to the PO. - The PO will break out each event by hour.
 If the NERC GADS (or equivalent) data is reported in minutes, then the hour that contains the outage will be equalized to account for the minutes.
 For example: if an outage starts on 6/1/2020 at 4:25, then the hour duration for that hour will be less than one since the outage does not start at the top of the hour.
 The total hours for 6/1/2020 on hour beginning 4:00 would be 0.583 ([60 Minutes 25 minutes] / 60 minutes in an hour). - Diversity of time zones will be considered.
 Participants are required to list the time zone that is appropriate for their respective data. - When comparing the event hours to the CCH hour identification should be consistent.